HEPTACOM/heptaconnect-docs/Nomenclature.md

 ### Bridge

 The `Bridge` implements the core functionality in a certain environment by providing services for behaviours of the core that are dependent on the runtime of the surrounding application.
-As HEPTAConnect is environment agnostic it is not specified by default which database server, ORM, message broker, request cycle manager, request routing or file storage is in use.
+As HEPTAconnect is environment agnostic it is not specified by default which database server, ORM, message broker, request cycle manager, request routing or file storage is in use.

 ### Publisher

 The `Publisher` is a central service that can be accessed by a `Bridge` to create `Mappings` for new entities.
-Publishing means, you target one specific object inside one specific `PortalNode` and have HEPTAConnect create a `Mapping` for it.
+Publishing means, you target one specific object inside one specific `PortalNode` and have HEPTAconnect create a `Mapping` for it.
 The `Publisher` will prepare and schedule the freshly created `Mapping` for the `Emitter`.
 This happens asynchronously, so a `Publisher` will not take up a lot of computing time and it can be called during a web request with minimal performance impact.

 ### Morpher